Kernix13/javascript-cheat-sheet/number-date-examples.md

 <br />

-Math.random(x): returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1) with approximately uniform distribution over that range — which you can then scale to your desired range
+`Math.random()`: returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1) with approximately uniform distribution over that range — which you can then scale to your desired range

 ```js
 // syntax